anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.2.6"></a>
 ### 3.2.6.
 Acceleration
 Acceleration deals with both hardware and software accelerations.
-Hardware acceleration is the use of specialised hardware to perform some function faster than is possible by executing the same function on a general-purpose CPU or on a traditional networking (or other I/O) device (e.g. NIC, switch, storage controller, etc.).
+Hardware acceleration is the use of specialised hardware to perform some function faster than is possible by executing the same function on a general-purpose CPU or on a traditional networking (or other I/O) device (e.g., NIC, switch, storage controller, etc.).
 The hardware accelerator covers the options for ASICs, SmartNIC, FPGAs, GPU etc. to offload the main CPU, and to accelerate workload performance.
 Cloud Infrastructure should manage the accelerators by plugins and provide the acceleration capabilities to VNFs.

 With the acceleration abstraction layer defined, hardware accelerators as well as software accelerators can be abstracted as a set of acceleration functions (or acceleration capabilities) which exposes a common API to either the VNF or the host.